All posts

 How to Remove a Comment in IOS XR

-To remove a comment from PE-TEST-1, the specific clear comment command must be used.
-After executing it, the configuration command associated with the comment should be re-entered.
-The example below shows how to remove the comment !
-NEW VALUE - BACKUP PATH - 150.
+To remove a comment, the clear comment command must be entered, after which the associated configuration command must be re-entered (in this case, the cost command).
+The example below shows how to remove the !
+NEW VALUE - BACKUP PATH - 150 comment.

 As shown below, the comment was successfully removed.
-Additionally, packet capture analysis confirmed that PE-TEST-1 did not send any OSPF LSU messages to PE-TEST-2.
+Packet capture analysis, along with the OSPF LS age observed from R2's perspective, confirmed that R1 did not send any OSPF LSU messages to R2.

 3router ospf 1